Non-symmetrizable quantum groups: defining ideals and specialization: On the specialization problem

 \subsection{Specialization (II): the quantum group case.}

 Let $C$ be a generalized Cartan matrix and $\overline{C}$ be the associated averaged matrix.
-To have a well-defined specialization map, we need to pass to the quantum group associated to this averaged matrix.
+To have a well-defined specialization map, we need to pass to the $q$-enveloping algebra associated to this averaged matrix.
 We suppose moreover that the matrix $C$ is non-symmetrizable as otherwise there would be no problem.

-Recall that $U_q(C):=N_q(\overline{C})$ is the quotient of $T_q(\overline{C})$ by its defining ideals and $U_q^{<0}(C)$ is the subalgebra of $U_q(C)$ generated by $F_i$ for $i\in I$. $U_q(C)$ admits an $\mathcal{A}_1$-form since the defining ideals are given by the kernel of the total symmetrization map $S_n$, which preserves both $T_{\mathcal{A}_1}^{<0}(\overline{C})$ and $T_{\mathcal{A}_1}^{>0}(\overline{C})$.
+Recall that $U_q(C):=D_q(\overline{C})$ is the quotient of $T_q(\overline{C})$ by its defining ideals and $U_q^{<0}(C)$ is the subalgebra of $U_q(C)$ generated by $F_i$ for $i\in I$. $U_q(C)$ admits an $\mathcal{A}_1$-form since the defining ideals are given by the kernel of the total symmetrization map $S_n$, which preserves both $T_{\mathcal{A}_1}^{<0}(\overline{C})$ and $T_{\mathcal{A}_1}^{>0}(\overline{C})$.
 This $\mathcal{A}_1$-form of $U_q(C)$ is generated as an $\mathcal{A}_1$-module by $E_i$, $F_i$, $K_i^{\pm 1}$ and $[K_i;0]$ for $i\in I$, we let $U_{\mathcal{A}_1}(C)$ denote it.
 Since operators $T_n$, $P_n$, $T_n'$, $U_n$, $Q_n$, $U_n'$, $\Delta_n$ and $\theta_n$ preserve the subalgebra $T_{\mathcal{A}_1}(\overline{C})$ of $T_q(\overline{C})$, left and right pre-relations, left and right constants are well-defined over $\mathcal{A}_1$.

 \begin{theorem} The specialization map $\s:T_{\mathcal{A}_1}(\overline{C})\ra U(\g(\overline{C}))$ passes the quotient to give a surjective map $\s:U_{\mathcal{A}_1}(C)\ra U(\g(\overline{C}))$. \end{theorem}